 - Clogged pores and acne,

-In this three-part blog series titled The Best Skin Care for Men, I’m going to give you my low-maintenance skin care recommendations for these common surface skin problems.
+In this three-part blog series titled The Best Skin Care for Men, I’m going to give you my low-maintenance, powerfully multi-tasking skin care recommendations for these common surface skin problems.
 I will cover each of these skin problems in a separate post, so you can pick the posts that specifically fit your skin problems.
 Implement the simple skin care changes that I recommend and get ready to see a huge impact on how you look, without a big effort.
 This is post #3: Clogged Pores and Acne.

 Dermatologist’s Simple 2 Step Grooming Fixes for Men’s Most Common Skin Problems: Clogged Pores, Blackheads, and Occasional Pimples

-- Mild to moderate acne: Foaming Acne Treatment Cleanser
+For men with mild to moderate acne, I recommend the Foaming Acne Treatment Cleanser